 Whether you’re opting for a traditional approach to how you light your tree this year—or an over-the-top rendition that will seriously test your patience but result in an ultra-cool finish nonetheless—there are a handful of things to keep in mind before you start.
 Figuring out the color of the lights, how many you will need, and how to avoid an uneven display are just a few of the factors you will want to consider.

-But luckily, we’re here to help: We spoke to an expert to figure out the 101 on hanging lights on a Christmas tree, and uncovered some wonderful tips that’ll help amp up your festivities in a major way.
+Luckily, we’re here to help: With a little help from the pros, we got the 101 on hanging lights on a Christmas tree, and uncovered some wonderful tips that’ll help amp up your festivities in a major way.

 Check it twice.

 There’s nothing worse than winding your way up a tree, only to find out your bright lights are dull bulbs.
 Plug in every set you plan on using beforehand so that you’re not stuck with a tragic tree.

 There’s a formula.